 - Using EOAS courses to increase science literacy among non-science students.

-- Transfer technology from geophysics research into industry practice.
+- Transfer technology from geophysics research into industry and educational practice.

-2016 - Present: Project coordinator, the UBC - UCA partnership in curriculum and course development for Earth and Environmental Sciences, University of Central Asia.
+2017 - 2020: Project coordinator, the UBC - UCA partnership in curriculum and course development for Earth and Environmental Sciences, University of Central Asia.
 See also the EEScourses blog.